pmeeny/CI-MS3-FootballMemories/README.md

 - User Story 5.11: My Memories- As an admin use user I can filter on memories I have created, and the page will be paginated if there are more than 3 memories
 - User Story 5.12: All Memories - As an admin use user I can filter on memories I have created, and the page will be paginated if there are more than 3 memories
 - User Story 5.13: Search - As an admin user I can search on text for the memory name and memory description, and the memories page will be updated with those filtered memories
-- User Story 6.1: As an admin user I can view a list of tournaments created with the tournament name and tournament image displayed
-- User Story 6.2: As an admin user the list of tournaments is displayed with three per page, and pagination is displayed if there are more than 3 tournaments
+- User Story 6.2: As an admin user I can view list of tournaments with the tournament name and tournament image displayed, and pagination is displayed if there are more than 3 tournaments.
+On the tournaments page I can also view an Add Tournament, Edit Tournament and Delete Tournament buttons
 - User Story 6.3: As an admin user I can add a new tournament with a tournament name and tournament image.
 Both fields are mandatory and a message is displayed accordingly.
 The tournament information is added in the mongo database and the tournament image is stored in an AWS S3 bucket
 - User Story 6.4: As an admin user I can edit an existing tournament with a tournament name and tournament image.
 Both fields are mandatory and a message is displayed accordingly.
 The tournament information is updated in the mongo database and the tournament image is stored in an AWS S3 bucket
 - User Story 6.5: As an admin user I can delete an existing tournament, once I have confirmed that it is ok to delete the tournament.
 The tournament information is deleted from the mongo database